-By the analysis of the mentioned chart of Fig. 12 it can be observed that the system starts by the PULL state.
-When occurs the changing of state of the valve V0 (from closed to opened illustrated by the changing "m", in the chart) the valve V4 starts changing o respective state (from opened to closed illustrated by the changing "h", in the chart).
-In parallel with the changing of valve V4 begins the changing of the configuration for the state PUSH, defined by changing of state of the valves V1, V2, V3, V6 and V7 (illustrated by the changing "l", "j", "i", "f" and "e" in the chart).
+the valve V4 starts changing the respective state (from opened to closed, illustrated by the changing "h", in the chart).
+In parallel with the changing of valve V4, it begins the changing of the configuration for the state PUSH, defined by changing of state of the valves V1, V2, V3, V6 and V7 (illustrated by the changing "l", "j", "i", "f" and "e" in the chart).
 The proportional pneumatic valves change their state too.
-The VP0 proportional valve changes from opened state to closed state (illustrated by the changing "n" in the chart).
-Once the system is reconfigured the valve V5 changes from opened state to closed state (illustrated by the changing "g" in the chart) and the Propulsion System is now in the PUSH state (illustrated by the changing "a" in the chart).
+The VP0 proportional valve changes from opened state to closed state (illustrated by the changing "o" in the chart) and the VP1 proportional valve changes from closed state to opened state (illustrated by the changing "n" in the chart).
+Once the system is reconfigured, the valve V5 changes from opened state to closed state (illustrated by the changing "g" in the chart) and the Propulsion System is now in the PUSH state (illustrated by the changing "a" in the chart).

-The simulated behavior is the expected one for this system.
-However, the step considered - after this one - was to consider also formal verification in order to be sure about the behavior of the propulsion system.
+The results show that the simulated behavior is the expected one for this system.
+The next step is to perform the formal verification in order to achieve more confidence in respect to the behavior of the propulsion system.